aravindanath/Take_Home_Assignment/README.md

 ### General Requirements
 1. All tests should contain @Test annotation.
 2. All tests should provide a setup and tear down mechanism that closes the browser.
 3. All tests should run successfully from IDE.
-Provide a way to run tests on unix based OS.

 ### Test Specific Rubrics